-When you graduate you receive an academic transcript, a testamur (certificate) and an Australian Higher Education Graduation Statement (AHEGS) – all free of charge.
+Once you become eligible to graduate you will receive an academic transcript.
+Your testamur (certificate) and an Australian Higher Education Graduation Statement (AHEGS) are provided when you graduate – all free of charge.

 This is your official record of study at Deakin.
 It lists your course, units, majors and specialisations, grades, dates of study and any honours.
 Prospective employers may use it to verify your qualifications.